aleksanderpinker/SQL/README.md

-SQL procedures and functions used at work
+SQL procedures and functions used at work and private